JamesHarrison/openob/doc/source/intro.rst

 OpenOB is a peer to peer audio streaming system with a central configuration server.

-The program itself is a set of Python classes wrapping the PyGST bindings for the GStreamer media framework, which itself performs the audio encoding/decoding and transmission.
+The program itself is a set of Python classes wrapping the Python GObject bindings for the GStreamer media framework, which itself performs the audio encoding/decoding and transmission.

 An OpenOB *link* is comprised of a receiver and transmitter pair.